A day-long celebration of Tibetan culture, history and activism.

-We also have an events schedule full of talks, workshops, film screenings and more.
+We also have an events schedule full of talks, workshops, a film screening and more.

 Our very special guests

-We are honoured to announce that we will be blessed by the presence of Tibetan Buddhist Monks from the Tashi Lhunpo Monastery.
+We are honoured to announce that we will be joined by Tibetan Buddhist Monks from the Tashi Lhunpo Monastery.

 Tashi Lhunpo Monastery is one of the most important monasteries in Central Tibet and is the the traditional seat of the Panchen Lama, the second highest Lama in Tibetan Buddhism after only the Dalai Lama.